 If your function is scrolling past your screen, it is doing too much.
 A good function should be readable in one glance.

 Here is a function that has grown too big.
-It fetches a user, validates the payment, processes it, updates the balance, and logs everything all in one place:
+It loads a post, validates it, marks it published, and notifies followers, all jammed into one place:

 // This function is doing too much